 The thing about Mark Watney is that he is smart, but human.
 He gets sad, frustrated, and full of despair.
 He gets hurt.
 But he keeps going and keeps working to figure things out.
 All the same, it is nice to read the hero say “Just once I’d like something to go as planned, ya know?”
 It’s nice because then we are there with him, and maybe could be like him.

 The book was recommended to me by engineer and scientist friends, so the science in it is good enough to satisfy even the technically minded.
 If you are, or have ever been a science fiction fan, then you should read this book — especially if you liked authors like Asimov, Ellison, or Heinlein.

 If you have ever felt like you have been stuck on a strange world as you move through your life on this one, then you also should read this book.
-Because the message, delivered by a hero we can relate to is clear:
+Because the message, delivered by a hero whom we can relate to, is clear:

-“Okay, enough self-pit.
+“Okay, enough self-pity.
 I’m not doomed.
-Things will just be harders than planned.”
+Things will just be harder than planned.”